yeoman/yeoman.io/app/_includes/yeoman.wiki/FAQ.md

 ### What is a command-line interface?

 A command-line interface is a means for developers to interact with a system using text commands.
-On OSX this this is often done using the Terminal and on Windows we use the command shell or a third-party tool such as [Cygwin](http://www.cygwin.com).
+On Linux or OSX, this is often done using the terminal and on Windows we use the command shell or a third-party tool such as [Cygwin](http://www.cygwin.com).

 ### What is a package manager?